agsthk/Instruments/Instruments_Documentation/Instruments_LabNotebook/Instruments_CodingNotes/Instruments_CodingNotes_2025/Instruments_CodingNotes_202509/Instruments_CodingNotes_20250924.md

 - Revised to only add the fixed calibration offsets if the instrument was never zeroed during measurements
 - Added identification of zeroing active periods to cell that interpolates offsets and LODs
 - Added code to visually check LODs
+	- Looks odd - figured out why, it was because I was (once again) applying the offset factors to calculate temperature based LOD
+		- Fixed